g8hh/progress-knight3/README.md

 # dev-diary

+### 10/17/2021
+Goal for today:  squash that Shop bug!

+What's that shop bug?
+Someone in Discord said there's a known (to them) bug where if you have a shop item active,
+there's a case where you cannot deactivate that item if you're too poor.

+So where tf is the code that handles shop button clicks?

+Found it in updateItemRows().
+Upon inspection, found the suspect line of code.
+And honestly, looks like an innocent logic error.
+Commenting out the line gives us the desired behavior
+of full control over item purchasing once initially unlocked.

 ### 10/15/2021
 # Updates!
 October 3rd - October 15th, 2021
 -restyled tooltips for easier readability, reduced eye strain